Mithun-AM/Digital-Nurture-4.0-JavaFSE-6372018/Week1_Data-structures-and-Algorithms/2_E-commerce_Platform_Search_Function/README.md

-# 🔍 E-commerce Search Function — Analysis & Complexity
+# E-commerce Search Function

 This module explores the performance of linear and binary search in the context of an e-commerce product search system.

----

-## 📘 1.
-Understanding Asymptotic Notation
+## Understanding Asymptotic Notation

 Big O notation is a way to describe how an algorithm's runtime or space requirement grows as the input size increases.
 It helps developers analyze the efficiency of algorithms, especially as the size of the dataset grows, making it easier to compare different solutions without depending on hardware performance.